joonhanofficial/turning-campaign-metrics-into-budget-decisions/README.md

 # Turning Campaign Metrics Into Budget Decisions

-A Python to Excel campaign budget review workflow that classifies digital advertising campaigns into increase, reduce, hold, or review actions based on ROAS, CPA, profit, and conversions.
+A Python to Excel workflow that turns campaign performance metrics into budget actions using ROAS, CPA, profit, and conversions.

 ![Campaign budget review dashboard showing budget action counts, campaign performance summaries, and platform-level decision signals](assets/hero.png)
 *Campaign budget review dashboard showing how Python-generated budget actions were translated into a stakeholder-facing Excel output.*